Stuffy Nose? 14 Tips for Treating Kids' Colds

 Cough, sneeze, sniffle

 Treating a kid’s cold is trickier than ever.
-Parents have long reached for over-the-counter cough and cold remedies, but the U.S. Food and Drug Administration no longer recommends them for children younger than 4.
-And, the FDA is investigating whether these drugs are safe for older kids.
+Parents have long reached for over-the-counter cough and cold remedies, but the U.S. Food and Drug Administration no longer recommends them for children younger than 2, and some could have serious side effects in kids.

 Keep them home